Virtual-World-RE/NeoGF/README.md

 Python3 script for manipuling dol file format.
 This tool can stats with all informations from dol header and patch dol .text and .data using a list of write Action Replay code in an formated .ini file.

 #### pzztool
 Python3 script for unpack/repack unpzz/pzz and uncompress/compress of PZZ archive.
-MDT files are also handled by pzztool.py.
 Handle also ARZ files decompression.

+#### mdttool
+Python3 script for unpack/pack MDT file format.
+Allow to edit texts files extracted.
+MIT License.

 #### data
 CSV and datas for Gotcha Force game.